Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Differences from CIS1
 ---------------------

-Only the query functions :ref:`CIS-2-functions-balanceOf`, :ref:`CIS-2-functions-operatorOf`, and :ref:`CIS-2-functions-tokenMetadata` differ from CIS1.
+The query functions :ref:`CIS-2-functions-balanceOf`, :ref:`CIS-2-functions-operatorOf`, and :ref:`CIS-2-functions-tokenMetadata` differ from CIS1.
 The query functions in CIS1 use a callback pattern to output the result of a query, but starting from Concordium smart contract v1; a smart contract receive function can output bytes back to the invoker.
 CIS2 uses this output instead of a callback pattern to return the query result.
 Using output instead of callbacks requires less energy and will reduce the contract code needed for querying.